The Tasmanian Writers Centre Team

 Marion supports writers and readers throughout Tasmanian and manages events, our workshop program, and members services.
 She has worked with Island Magazine and the independent Tasmanian publisher, Pardalote Press.
 She brings more than 20 years of experience in customer service and financial management working in small business.
 Marion holds a Diploma in Education, a Graduate Diploma in Librarianship and additional studies in Professional Writing and Editing.

 Stephanie Eslake has degrees in media and music.
-In 2014 she founded CutCommon, an online magazine for young classical musicians in Australia.
-Her writing has been featured in local and national publications such as The Mercury, Limelight Magazine, The Daily Telegraph, Warp Magazine, and The Herald Sun.
+In 2014 she founded CutCommon, an internationally acclaimed online magazine for young classical musicians in Australia.
+Her writing has been featured in local and national publications such as The Mercury, Limelight Magazine, The Daily Telegraph, Warp Magazine, The Herald Sun and more.
 In 2012, she co-founded and ran Upbeat Monthly News for the UTAS Conservatorium of Music, and has since written program notes for the Queensland and Tasmanian Symphony Orchestras.
 Stephanie has hosted features on Edge Radio 99.3 and ABC Classic FM, and mentors young writers as part of the Hobart City Council’s Platform youth magazine.
-She was named a semi-finalist in the 2016 Tasmanian Young Achiever of the Year Awards.
+She was named a semi-finalist in the 2016 Tasmanian Young Achiever of the Year Awards, won the Australia Day 2017 Hobart City Council Young Citizen of the Year Award, and was a finalist in the 2017 Tasmanian Young Achiever of the Year Awards.

 Chantelle Parrant – Finance Manager